Navigating Neovim for Efficient Text Editing (with examples)

 nvim

-is the path to the file you want to open.
+: Specifies the path to the file you wish to open.
+Replace this with the actual file path or name.

 Use case 2: Enter text editing mode (insert mode)